hexa-decim8/ISBPM/README.md

 ### Week-By-Week
 #### Week 1
-* Class introduction
+* Class & technology introduction
-* Intro to technology
 * Intro to networking
 * Intro to cryptography
 * Intro to operating systems